Master of Science in Criminal Justice

 1

-With the help of an academic advisor, students develop an academic program plan consistent with specific goals from one of the three emphasis areas.
+With the help of an academic advisor, students develop an academic program plan consistent with specific goals from one of the four emphasis areas.
 Additional electives may be available through transfer and/or other arrangements.
 Contact the program coordinator for more information.

 Courses are continuously being developed to provide knowledge and expertise in high demand.